psychemedia/winter-tales/src/gawain_notes.md

 __Meanwhile, back at the castle,__ Gawain snoozes, but the Lady cannot sleep.
 She rises.
 Despite the chill in the air, she rushes to his room, dressed in a long flowing robe, unhooded, her neck naked, her shoulders bare to front and back.

 She strides into his room, and throws open the window, "How can you sleep on such a beautiful day?!", but still he dozes and dreams of his impending fate in the Green Chapel.
-Then, sensing her presence, he startles awake, and cannot but notice her low cut dress.
+And she wanders to the bed with a "wake up sleepy head", and he cannot but notice her low cut dress.

 He remains polite — he is, after all, a virtuous knight — as she presents him with the first kiss of the day.
 And then they chat and talk tenderly to each other, as good friends will do, who are comfortable with each other.